kechenkristin/SecondYearTerm1/ECM2414/review/note/w3l1Concurrency3.md

 - tells compiler not to optimise
 - force the next read to see the last write

+### immutable primitive
+- An immutable primitive is thread safe
+- The primitive value cannot change

 ### Publishing & Escape
 #### Publishing
 - make an object available outside its current scope